karimhbadr1/SIOP_2026_LLMs-for-IOs-2.0/README.md

-# Designing and Building AI Agents for High-Stakes IO Applications: A Master Tutorial
+# LLMs for I-Os 2.0: A Features and Applications Masterclass

-*Badr, K. (Chair), Beazley, C., Meaden, J., & Samo, A. (2026, April 30 – May 2).
-Designing and Building AI Agents for High-Stakes IO Applications: A Master Tutorial [Master Tutorial].
+*Bennett, M. (Co-Chair), Badr, K. (Co-Chair), Camden, L., Ho, B., Riddervold Sandberg., E., & Zhu, Y.E.
+(2026, April 30 – May 2).
+LLMs for I-Os 2.0: A Features and Applications Masterclass [Master Tutorial].
 Society for Industrial and Organizational Psychology Annual Conference, New Orleans, LA, United States.*

-*Thursday, April 30th - 2:00 PM*
+*Saturday, May 2nd - 8:00 AM*

 ## Abstract

-Agentic AI moves beyond single LLMs to goal-directed systems that plan, use tools, and act with bounded autonomy.
-Despite their popularity, guidance on key design and implementation decisions is scarce.
-This master tutorial presents a cross-industry framework uniting AI, software development, and I-O best practices for high-stakes workflows.
-We’ll demo an Agentic AI tool built with this framework and help attendees leave with a use case for their own work, tying design choices to psychometric evidence and implementation guardrails.
+The field of large language models (LLMs) is evolving rapidly, and many I-Os are still learning how to integrate these tools into their jobs and fully harness their potential.
+Many do not know where to get started on this journey.
+Join us for a tutorial to demystify LLMs and learn practical LLM skills.
+This session offers valuable insights and demonstrations for beginners and intermediates.
+We'll start with basics and cover many topics, including prompt engineering, using tools and Agent Mode, LLM automation, and even RAG.
+By the end, you'll be well equipped to integrate LLMs into your work.

 ## Content